 A coastal settlement on the edge of Ōkārito Lagoon, 135 km south-west of Hokitika.
 The name is related to the raupō (bulrushes) around the lagoon – kārito means young raupō shoots. Ōkārito grew up as a gold-rush town in 1865–66, with a population of 1,250 in May 1866.
 In the 2010s a small community remains, and there is motel and backpacker accommodation as well as a camping ground.

 Covering more than 2,000 hectares of shallow open water and tidal flats, Ōkārito Lagoon is the largest unmodified wetland in New Zealand.
 On the landward site it is surrounded by conifer–broadleaf forest, including stands of huge kahikatea and rimu.
 The lagoon is well known as a bird-watchers’ paradise, and over 70 native species have been identified.

 In recognition of the importance of Ōkārito Lagoon to local Māori, Ngāi Tahu were granted statutory acknowledgement over the lagoon as part of their 1998 Treaty of Waitangi settlement, including designation of a nohoanga (coastal occupation site).

-Extending from high in the mountains down to lowland forest, the Franz Josef and Fox glaciers are both readily accessible by road.
-For many people, these are the only glaciers they will ever be able to visit.
+Extending from high in the mountains down towards lowland forest, the Franz Josef and Fox glaciers are both reasonably accessible.
+For many people, these are the only glaciers they will ever visit.

 Lakes Paringa and Moeraki are glacial lakes, marking the position of former tongues of ice.
 Both lakes were stocked with trout in the 20th century, and are now favoured for fishing.